Before upgrading your Prusa Mini with the Revo Micro please read the following safety cautions

 It is a good idea to keep your screws in a small container while you are working on the printer so that you don't lose them!

 2. Loosen the upper fitting and remove the Bowden tube from the HotEnd.
-You may have to use pliers or a wrench to get a good enough grip on the fitting.
+You can use a wrench to get a better grip on the fitting.

 3. Remove the screw that holds the cable management arm in place.
 Remove the arm and set it aside, you will need it later.